Tacit Coordination of Large Language Models: Experimental Evaluation

+The Bargaining Table is a mixed cooperative--competitive game in which two players, blue and orange, occupy positions on a $9 \times 9$ board and simultaneously assign each disk either to themselves or to the other player.
+If both agree on the same assignment, the assigned player receives the disk value; otherwise, both players receive a penalty equal to $20\%$ of that value.
+Final payoffs are the sum over all disk assignments.

+Unlike the Amsterdam and Nottingham tasks, this game is semi-competitive: players must coordinate while maximising their own utility, as illustrated in Figure~\ref{fig:tasks-picture} (right).
+With $k$ disks, the game has $2^{k+1}$ joint strategies, of which $2^k$ are Nash equilibria: precisely those with no contested disk, since any disagreement creates a negative payoff that either player can avoid by deviating.

-\citet{mizrahi2020using} collected data from $93$ university students who played the game on a computer interface, and compared their results, alternating blue and orange player, with three strategies, namely ``cooperative'' (the player assigns each disk to the closest player), ``greedy'' (the player always assigns disks to herself), and ``SVO'' (the player leverages the \emph{social value orientation} (SVO)~\cite{griesinger1973toward} of the other player, which was computed a posteriori on each game).
-Further,~\citet{mizrahi2020using} collected data from an additional $38$ students to build a machine learning model that maximises its utility by adapting its behaviour to each assignment.
-Such an ``adaptive'' agent is trained to take into account several factors, including the SVO, its position w.r.t. the disks, as well as the behaviour of the other player.
+\citet{mizrahi2020using} collected data from $93$ university students playing both blue and orange roles, and compared them with three strategies: ``cooperative'', which assigns each disk to the closest player; ``greedy'', which assigns every disk to itself; and ``SVO'', which uses the other player's inferred \emph{social value orientation}~\cite{griesinger1973toward}.
+They also collected data from $38$ additional students to train an ``adaptive'' agent that maximises utility using features such as SVO, distance to disks, and opponent behaviour.